boldbi/aspnet-core-sample/README.md

   3. Finally, run the application using the command `dotnet run`.
 After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., https://localhost:5001).
 Copy this URL and paste it into your default web browser.

+> **NOTE:** By default, the dashboard listing is hidden in the sample.
+If you want to render a dashboard with a specific listing of dashboards, you need to add a suburl to the web address and retrieve the dashboard listing accordingly.(e.g., https://localhost:5001/dashboardlisting).

  ## Developer IDE

   * Visual studio code(https://code.visualstudio.com/download)